 Microscopic and dipstick examination of urine allows your doctor to detect infection or hematuria.
 Hematuria can suggest the likelihood of a recurrence of bladder cancer.

-Cxbladder offers non-invasive urine tests for bladder cancer surveillance.
+Cxbladder Monitor is a non-invasive urine test, optimised for bladder cancer surveillance.
 Cxbladder tests a sample of urine for the gene expression levels of five biomarkers that represent a bladder cancer signature, allowing for the detection of the disease earlier than other procedures.
 In clinical trials, Cxbladder outperformed cytology and comparable urine tests, including FISH.
 This means it's sensitive enough for determining with high accuracy the likelihood of cancer.

 The International Journal Urologic Oncology published a clinical and scientific paper that validates the Cxbladder Monitor test and its superior performance for surveillance and management of individuals following bladder cancer treatment.
 The paper compared the Cxbladder Monitor test's performance to cytology and other urine markers for surveillance of bladder cancer patients.